jonnypetraglia/narrator/README.md

 This is all *in addition* to everything that's offered by [apex-unified-logging](https://github.com/rsoesemann/apex-unified-logging), which is what the project forked off of! *Major props for that lib!*

   - You only have to write ONE function to create a Logger!
+  - Ships with a 'Log Entry' SObject, ready to hooked up & connected for persistent logging!
   - Built in Loggers supplied:
     - **Record Logger**
     - **Email Logger**